roc-streaming/roc-vad/README.md

 ## Hacking

-*TODO: bootstrap, codesign, ccache, symbols, libASPL, gRPC*
+Contributions in any form are always welcome!

-Contributions are welcome!
+If you would like to dig into the project internals, have a look at [HACKING.md](HACKING.md).

 ## Authors